 The official ceremony is held at the Waikiki Natatorium, honoring over the million of fallen military members who died from the American Revolution to Afganistan and Iraq.
 The service includes special hula performance and a 21-gun salute.

-Memorial Day Ceremony at the National Memorial Cemetery of the Pacific (May 25, 2020, canceled)
+Memorial Day Ceremony at the National Memorial Cemetery of the Pacific (late May 2021)

 The National Memorial Cemetery of the Pacific also hosts a ceremony with a cannon salute, a U.S. Air Force and Hawaii Air National Guard flyover, and music from the Royal Hawaiian Band.

-Shinnyo Lantern Floating Hawaii at Ala Moana Beach Park (canceled in 2020)
+Shinnyo Lantern Floating Hawaii at Ala Moana Beach Park (late May 2021)

 Finally, Oahu's southern shore hosts the beautiful Shinnyo Lantern Floating held every year on Memorial Day.
 The unique ceremony at Ala Moana Beach Park attracts more than 40,000 participants every time.